 Scott also uses the Ask Ida function, to track certain management changes and monitor the effect on rumination for example.
 “I use this quite often and I have around 6-7 questions saved that I use on a regular basis, for example when I change the feed or bedding or when I apply a footbath for the cows.
 “I recently added fresh corn silage to the ration.
 Ida tells me that rumination went up and feed efficiency stayed the same.
 This information is also great to share with the feed advisor and to have a discussion about it”, Scott says.

 More farmers should use it

-Although Scott is very happy with IDA and he sees a lot of potential in adding more data to IDA.
-“Think of adding genetic data of cows to the IDA platform.
+Scott is very happy with Ida and he sees a lot of potential in adding more data to the system.
+“Think of adding genetic data of cows to the Ida platform.
 This will create more insights for farmers which cows are best to continue breeding with”, Scott addresses.
-He concludes by addressing that there are still many farms that can use help in running their farm more efficient by using systems like IDA, both in the US as in Canada.
-“IDA is a pay as you go system, cheap to get into and very accurate.
-Moreover, I see IDA as a real assistant to my daily work on the farm so I am convinced that more farmers should use it”.
+He concludes by addressing that there are still many farms that can use help in running their farm more efficient by using systems like Ida, both in the US as in Canada.
+“Ida is a pay as you go system, cheap to get into and very accurate.
+Moreover, I see Ida as a real assistant to my daily work on the farm so I am convinced that more farmers should use it”.

 Town: Staffa (Mitchell), Ontario, Canada

 Number of youngstock: 70

 Number of staff: 1

 Ha of land / crops: 600 acres.
 Corn, beans, wheat and alfalfa

 Average milk production / cow: 12,500 kg /cow/year with 4.1% fat and 3.15% protein

 Average milk production per year: 650-700,000 kg.